Do you look the same you did six months ago?

 A training or diet method is merely means of achieving your goal.
 Many people get hung up on a single method at the cost of progress – don’t let this be you.

 Be flexible.
 Be open minded.
 Be prepared to make a change, to see a change.

 Are you thinking you can’t do this?
 Have a quick look at this results gallery below.
 For every person you see there are 100 times more scattered throughout the internet.
 These are regular people that decided they would do something, rather than complain about genetics or something else.
 There are no more excuses, all the information is right here, right now.
 Stop reading right now and click.
 Self belief is important.

 1. Shift the focus to diet rather than training.

 For a lot of people the emphasis on training over diet is what has stopped them seeing the changes they have worked so hard for.

-Body-recomposition is 70% diet, 30% training.
-We’ll put our efforts in that ratio for results.
+Fat loss is 70% diet, 30% training.
+If that’s your goal then put your efforts in that ratio for results.

-This man trains once every 3 days, for less than an hour, with no cardio.
+The man in the photo trains once every 3 days, for less than an hour, with no cardio.
 He is natural, doesn’t use fancy supplements, and used to be fat and flabby himself.
 His name is Martin Berkhan and is the founder of the Leangains diet system I introduce in this guide.